Keyfactor/ejbca-k8s-csr-signer/docs/istio-demo-deployment.md

 |---------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|

 ## Getting Started
-1. Configure a new EJBCA EST profile. todo explain some crazy stuff Sven did to get this working
+1. Configure a new EJBCA EST profile.
 2. Deploy the EJBCA K8s CSR Controller
    1. Clone the repository
     ```shell